duckdb/duckdb-web/docs/guides/import/s3_export.md

 selected: S3 Parquet Export
 ---

-# How to write a Parquet file directly to S3 or GCS

-To write a Parquet file to S3, the `HTTPFS` extension is required.
+To write a Parquet file to S3 or GCS, the `HTTPFS` extension is required.
 This can be installed use the `INSTALL` SQL command.
 This only needs to be run once.

 ```sql
 INSTALL httpfs;